Dymchurch is a village and civil parish on the coast of Romney Marsh, about two miles north of New Romney on the A259.

 The beach is very close to all the facilities of Dymchurch village, including cafes, restaurants, pubs and amusements.

-Dymchurch was once the headquarters for law and order on the Marsh and its name derives from Deme, mediaeval English for judge or arbiter.
+Dymchurch became the headquarters for law and order on the Marsh and its name derives from Deme, mediaeval English for judge or arbiter.
 It was here where the governors of the Marsh resided (known as The Lord of the Level), and where swift justice was administered to anyone endangering the wellbeing of the Marsh.
+The governors met in a court room called the New Hall, located in what is now New Hall Close opposite the church.
+It was originally a wooden structure, but was rebuilt in 1575 after the earlier wooden structure was destroyed in a storm.
+It was used as a court room for the Romney Marsh area.

 Dymchurch has had a sea wall since Roman times, with the original development being constructed to protect the harbour at Port Lympne, and then continuing throughout the centuries to help protect the Marsh itself.